IQSS/clarify/README.md

-Below is an example of performing g-computation for the average treatment effect on the treated (ATT) after logistic regression to compute the marginal log risk ratio and its confidence interval.
+Below is an example of performing g-computation for the average treatment effect on the treated (ATT) after logistic regression to compute the average causal risk ratio and its confidence interval.
 First we load the data (in this case the `lalonde` dataset from `MatchIt`) and fit a logistic regression using functions outside of `clarify`: